 - What steps has the company taken in response to its measurement of the compliance culture?

-To learn more about the DOJ’s expanded guidance and how to make sure your organization can clearly answer the regulator’s three important questions about your compliance program, consider reading Susan Frank Drivers FCPA Blog article or join our Corporate Compliance focused webinar on Tuesday, July 30th when Susan will expand on the recent DOJ changes and the potential impact to your program.
-Click here to register.
+To learn more about the DOJ’s expanded guidance and how to make sure your organization can clearly answer the regulator’s three important questions about your compliance program, consider reading Susan Frank Drivers FCPA Blog article or watch this on-demand webinar where Susan expanded on the recent DOJ changes and the potential impact to your program.
+Click here to view today.